 - Share feedback if desired – CitizenMe is always keen to hear about ways that the service can be made better for you, it’s your service.

 - Provide citizens with visibility and control of their online identity.

-- When we say ‘personal data’ and we mean data that can be used to identify you, either by itself or along with other data that may be held by the citizenme service.
-You may also choose to transact specific elements of your medata, including the personal insights that you receive, anonymously, in return for reward.
+- When we say ‘personal data’ and we mean data that can be used to identify you, either by itself or along with other data that may be held by the CitizenMe service.
+You may also choose to transact specific elements of your MeData, including the personal insights that you receive, anonymously, in return for a reward.